Gareth Southgate reveals next step to decide England future

 Editor

-Gareth Southgate says “now is not the time” to decide his future after England’s Euro 2024 final heartbreak.
+Gareth Southgate says he will wait to decide his future after England’s Euro 2024 final heartbreak, saying an immediate decision was not one he was willing to take.

 England lost a second successive European Championship final as Spain triumphed 2-1 in Berlin thanks to Mikel Oyarzabal’s late winner.